Build Modules

 Creating Modules

-Note: Be aware numerous module items may affect performance.
+Be aware excessive quantities of module items may affect performance.
 Modules supports up to 100 module items before affecting load time.

 Decorative